UKCloud/documentation/articles/azure/azs-how-config-vm-update-management.md

 4. Once deployed, navigate to the *Automation Account*.
 In the new blade, under *Configuration Management*, select the solution to enable (**Inventory** or **Change Tracking**).

-    - Select the Log Analytics workspace to link the automation account to.
+    - Select the Log Analytics workspace to link the automation account to

-    - Click **Enable**.
+    - Click **Enable**

-    - Wait for the deployment to complete.
+    - Wait for the deployment to complete

-    - Repeat step 4 for **Update Management** under *Update Management*.
+    - Repeat step 4 for **Update Management** under *Update Management*

         > [!TIP]
-        > Leave the public Azure portal open; you'll need to use it again later.
+        > Leave the public Azure portal open; you will need to use it again later.

 5. Log in to the [Azure Stack Hub portal](https://portal.frn00006.azure.ukcloud.com).